thenexthub/Codira/docs/archive/Resilience.rst

 Introduction
 ------------

-One of Swift's primary design goals is to allow efficient execution of code without sacrificing load-time abstraction of implementation.
+One of Codira's primary design goals is to allow efficient execution of code without sacrificing load-time abstraction of implementation.

 Abstraction of implementation means that code correctly written against a